KratosMultiphysics/Kratos/applications/FluidDynamicsBiomedicalApplication/README.md

 - Calculation of the Wall Shear Stress (WSS).

 - Calculation of other blood flow related magnitudes (OSI, TWSS, ECAP, ...)

+- Support for parabolic inlet profiles in arbitrary blood vessel geometries